 Private offices and group workstations or cubicles have been completely overhauled in the last six months, and they are only going to continue to evolve as need arises and employees demand for the sake of health, productivity and emotional wellbeing.

 The second office trend post COVID?
 A highly defined personal space.

 Over the last twenty years, private offices have slowly been replaced by open office layouts with touchdown spaces and huddle groups during the shift to open up the workplace coupled with the need to keep overhead and outfitting lean for growth.
 Up until January 2020, we were hot desking, working at shared tables, eating lunch in at long winding tables together.
 Now, with the interest in creating social distance in the office, businesses can still enjoy the perks of modern workstations (open flow, socialization, flexible arrangements) while being safe and defining personal space.

 Employees need personal spaces defined now more than ever, especially when it comes to the space where they spend most of their time: their own cubicle or desk.

-For example, new private office cubicles feature higher walls for better division and virus shielding while utilizing materials that still allow natural light and healthy air flow.
+In terms of office trends post COVID-19, new private office cubicles now feature higher walls for better division and virus shielding while utilizing materials that still allow natural light and healthy air flow.
 The use of non-porous materials in StrongProject’s post-COVID cubicles—such as laminate, acrylic, glass, and marker board—allows for quick cleaning and disinfecting of all surfaces multiple times per day.
 There are also add-on dividers, sliders, and walls that can quickly configure a personal space and put employees at ease.